What is a Compound Ankle Fracture?

 - The talus transfers the forces from the tibia to the heel bone (calcaneus).

 - The bones of the ankle joint are held together by a joint capsule.
-Several ligaments that provide stability to the ankle.
-If any of the ligaments or soft tissues are injured, it may lead to chronic ankle pain and instability.
+Several ligaments provide stability to the ankle.
+If any of the ligaments or soft tissues have an injury, it may lead to chronic ankle pain and instability.

 How Do You Get a Compound Ankle Fracture?